Monday, March 27, 2023

 Actual Price: $42

-Conclusion: Smoke Wagon admits to sourcing most if not all of its whiskey from MGP.
-Unfortunately, Smoke Wagon was too successful for its own good and the demand has begun to overtake the supply.
+Conclusion: Smoke Wagon admits to sourcing most, if not all, of its whiskey from MGP.
+Unfortunately, Smoke Wagon was too successful for its own good, and the demand has overtaken the supply.
 The juice that is Smoke Wagon's mash bill is starting to become scarce.
-So to meet the market they've started putting out a younger product under their banner.
-This is a tasty whiskey that they should be proud of but if you ordered something called Smoke Wagon and got this you'd be upset.
-I understand that this is their younger version but if this was your first experience with the brand you'd be confused.
-That said, if you got this in a flight this would be a really interesting component and likely would be a few people's favorite.
-For an over-proof whiskey at this price point, this is a really good deal.
-If you are a smoke and oak lover this isn't for you, but it is for me.
-I'm not sure I'd sip this neat regularly as a part of my rotation but it's worth sampling.
+So, they've started putting out a younger product under their banner to meet the market.
+This is a tasty whiskey that they should be proud of, but if you ordered something called Smoke Wagon and got this, you'd be upset.
+I understand this is their younger version, but if this was your first experience with the brand, you'd need clarification.
+If you got this in a flight, this would be an exciting component and likely a few people's favorite.
+This is an excellent deal for an over-proof whiskey at this price point.
+If you are a smoke and oak lover, this isn't for you but for me.
+I'm not sure I'd sip this neat regularly as a part of my rotation, but it's worth sampling.

 Fact Sheet: 60% Corn, 36% Rye, 4% Malted Barley